-Volendam, an ancient fishing village on the IJsselmeer, is known for its villagers in traditional costumes, sports, music and eel fishing.
-Take the time to enjoy the lovely walk past the bronze statues.
+Volendam, an old fishing village on the IJsselmeer, is known for its costumes, sports, music and eels.
+Take the time for a nice walk along the bronze statues.

-You begin at the VVV tourist office in the Zeestraat; visit the Volendam museum (icoon van plattegrond) (16) next door to give you an idea of the village’s past.
-Cross the roundabout and walk up towards the dyke.
-Go down the stairs here and turn right under the viaduct and past the statue of the children Klaassie and Klaassie (a) (both boys and girls can be called Klaassie).
-Follow the route to the reformed church from 1658, a small wooden building with a brick foundation.
-Walk in the direction of the Fisherman statue (c).
-On the terrace of Restaurant Pieterman (17), enjoy a nice bite to eat and the view of the beautiful harbour.
-Walk along the Zuideinde to the harbor.
-At Rent Events (7) you can book for customized trips and events.
-You will also first see the statue of Ootje (grandma) (d) at the harbour, the Fish market, a rare and well-preserved monument from 1934, then the statue of Bab (grandpa) (f) and finally the Praathuisje village meeting place, where you can chat to the local inhabitants.
-Before you turn left, you will see Hotel Spaander, which has a unique collection of 1500 19th paintings – well worth viewing!
-Continue your route through the Doolhof (Maze) which is the oldest part of Volendam.
-It owes its name to the fact that the building did not take place according to a clearly defined street pattern.
-Precisely because of this authenticity, Volendam attracted many artists and painters.
-Follow the red line and you will end your walk at the VVV tourist office.
+You start at the tourist office on the Zeestraat next door is the Volendams Museum which gives you a glimpse into the past of the village.
+Follow your walk up the roundabout towards the dike.
+Here you go directly down the stairs and turn right under the viaduct.
+You walk past the statue of the children Klaassie and Klaassie (a) (both boys and girls are called Klaassie).
+You continue the route to the reformed church from 1658, a building built on a brick base made of wood.
+Walk towards the statue of the Visserman (c).
+On the terrace of Restaurant Pieterman you can enjoy something tasty with a view of the beautiful harbor.
+You walk along the Zuideinde to the Harbor.
+Rent Events is the place to be for customized outings and events.
+At the Port you will also first see the statue of Ootje (grandma) (d), then the fish auction, a rare and intact monument from 1934, the statue of Bab (grandpa) (f) and finally 't Praathuisje you can have a chat with old Volendamers.
+Before you turn left, you will see Hotel Spaander.
+The unique collection of 1500 19th century paintings is definitely worth a visit!
+Continue your route through the maze.
+The oldest part of Volendam.
+It owes its name to the fact that the buildings were not built according to a well-defined street pattern.
+It is precisely because of this authenticity that many artists and painters came to Volendam. you follow the red line and end at the tourist office.

-The picturesque village of Marken used to be an island and has been connected to the mainland by a dyke since 1957.
-The houses here were originally built on terps, later also on stilts.
-Look for a moment in the store Sijtje Boes Souvenirs (26) and discover her life story.
+Marken is a beautiful island that has been connected to the mainland by a dyke since 1957.
+The houses were originally built on residential hills, but later also on stilts.
+Have a look in the shop of Sijtje Boes Souvenirs and discover her life story.